Squash

 git push --force

-. - Tip: Before squashing and changing history, make a temporary branch or push your code so you have a backup.
+. - Tip: Before squashing and changing history, you could make a temporary branch or push your code so you have a backup.
 Or make sure you know how to use

 git reflog